adrinecl/milestone-project2/docs/README.md

 <details>
 <summary>Customer Goals</summary>
-Prospective players / first website visitors: get to know the "Gummy Worms" game, decide to play and enjoy the playing experience.
+Prospective players / first website visitors: get to know the "Gummy Worms!" game, decide to play and enjoy the playing experience.
 The game should instill the desire to play again immediately after a game session or at a later time.
 One main goal is for the player to have such a fun experience that they will recommend it to friends and family, by sharing the link of the game.

 In the future, after testing the free version, the players might be able to have a paid version available with extra fun features.